 3DMark Time Spy

-Rendered at a 2,560x1,440 QHD resolution and making use of DX12 technologies such as asynchronous compute, explicit multi-adapter and multi-threading, Time Spy is a forward-looking 3DMark benchmark that hints at GPU potential in various upcoming games.
+Rendered at QHD or UHD resolutions and making use of DX12 technologies such as asynchronous compute, explicit multi-adapter and multi-threading, Time Spy is a modern 3DMark benchmark that hints at GPU potential in today's latest games.

 All three custom RTX 2060s manage to out-do the Founders Edition in the Stress Test, and from a performance perspective, the only thing separating the Asus, EVGA and Palit offerings is pricing, which currently sits at £430, £380 and £350, respectively.

 We're also now able to run the recently released Port Royal test, and as expected, the Palit slots in right alongside the other factory overclocked RTX 2060s.
 Want to know more about the impact of ray tracing in RTX-enabled games such as Battlefield V?
 Check out our previous analysis by clicking here.